drivet/website/content/posts/2020/website-identity.md

 said, you don't need to know any of this if all you're trying to do is get IndieAuth working for your domain.
 What follows is stricly for the curious.

-### What Exactly Does OAuth Do?
+### What Problem Does OAuth Solve?

-Let's say you have a blog, and you want to show the latest 10 tweets from your twitter timeline on said blog.
+Let's say you want to show your last 10 tweets on your blog.
+How would one go about doing this?

-Easy!
+We are in luck!
 Twitter provides a REST API for exactly this purpose.
-But you don't want just anyone looking at your tweets.
+But Twitter doesn't want just anyone looking at your tweets.
 So how is the API secured?

 In the past, a problem like this may have been solved by giving your blog access to your Twitter username and password, so that it could pass them to